2026 Festival

 Tickets: $65 advance / $70 at the door

-This recently discovered work features Dutch soprano Josefien Stoppelenburg in the title role as well as Phoenix favorites Nina Cole Garguilo and Paul Nicosia along with the Festival Orchestra and Choir.
+On March 1st, Arizona Bach Festival presents the Arizona premiere of Lidarti’s oratorio Esther, the only late Baroque oratorio in the Jewish tradition.
+This recently-discovered work features Dutch soprano Josefien Stoppelenburg in the title role as well as Phoenix favorites Nina Cole Garguilo and Paul Nicosia along with the Festival Orchestra and Choir.

 Avi Stein, organ and John Thiessen, Baroque trumpet